TuxVinyards/quickemu-mod/README.md

 Currently in beta 1.
 QuickGet-Mod to follow shortly, depending on how this fork works out.

-Lots of new added fixes & features.
+New added fixes & features.
 Very configurable.
+Windows Hypervisor Recipes ...
 See the settings file.

 Install original quickemu as normal.
-Download the qmod zip to your VMs folder ...
+Download the qmod zip to your VMs folder.
 Read notes in settings file for full details.

 Make sure you have given the scripts "allow executing" +x permissions.